-Consolidated Public Water Supply District No. C-1 is one of 10 districts supplying water to Jefferson County Missouri.
-C-1 Water supplies the northeast part of Jefferson County.
+Consolidated Public Water Supply District No. C-1 is one of 10 public water districts supplying water to Jefferson County Missouri.
+C-1 Water supplies the northeast part of Jefferson County below Arnold.
 There are also 6 municipalities with public water systems in Jefferson County.
 Water District No. C-1 was formed in 1977 by a consolidation of Districts 4 and 9, previously formed in 1967.
 The District covers an area of approximately 60 square miles and, as of June 1, 2019, the District was serving 14,855 connections with a population of approximately 37,000.

 District C-1 is largely a residential area with the majority of its customers working and commuting to St. Louis and St. Louis County.
-The boundaries of District C-1 can basically be described as the area bordered by Arnold on the north and Pevely to the south in between Highway 55 and Highway 21.
-District C-1 serves customers in the unincorporated communities of Barnhart, Imperial, Antonia and Otto.
+The boundaries of District C-1 can basically be described as the area bordered by Arnold on the north and Pevely and Hillsboro to the south in between Highway 55 and Highway 21.
+District C-1 serves customers in the unincorporated areas of Arnold, Barnhart, Hillsboro, High Ridge, House Springs and Imperial.

 The customers of District C-1 are being served treated river water purchased wholesale from the Missouri American Water Company.
 The system consists of over 200 miles of pipelines, 4 ground storage tanks with re-pump facilities with a combined capacity of 4.2 million gallons, along with 4 elevated storage tanks with a combined capacity of 1.3 million gallons.
 The entire District was converted over to the wholesale water supply in October 2004.
 Four of the deep wells that originally served the District are held in reserve for emergency purposes.